Where this fits

 Audience and offer architecture

-Once someone has enough clarity, they should move into the flagship route, direct-help lane, TMAAS branch, or another relevant support page rather than circling the FAQ forever.
+Once someone has enough clarity, the next move is the flagship route, direct-help lane, TMAAS branch, or another relevant support page rather than circling the FAQ forever.

 Main route

-If the question is basically “where should I start?”, the answer is usually Autonomous Living.
+If the question is basically “where do I start?”, the answer is usually Autonomous Living.

 Go to the flagship routeSupport route

-If the real issue is urgency, complexity, or desire for higher-touch support, the FAQ should point people into the direct-help lane instead of pretending everything is one path.
+If the real issue is urgency, complexity, or desire for higher-touch support, the FAQ points people into the direct-help lane instead of pretending everything is one path.

 Go to direct helpStructure route